tIcers/tIcers/README.md

 - 👋 Hi, I’m Atsuki from Japan
 - ✍🏻 I'm studying computer science in Canada
 - 👀 I’m interested in Machine learning and Data science (but I am not sure yet)
-- 🌱 I started from january 2022, am a still beginner but really want to be a hero!
 - 📆 I am studying Django, python right now
 - 🐱 🍜 🍣 🍙 lover